Psychology of Aging with Dr. Regina Koepp Podcast Por Dr. Regina Koepp arte de portada

 Escúchala gratis

 Continuing Education (CEU) Podcast dedicated to mental health and aging for mental health and senior care professionals.
 Center for Mental Health and Aging, which hosts the Psychology of Aging podcast, is an approved continuing education provider with the APA, NBCC, ASWB, and NACCM.
 Join clinical psychologist, Dr. Regina Koepp, and expert guests as they share expert insights surrounding mental health and aging, sexual health in older adulthood, dementia, caregiving, and end of life.
 Each episode contains evidence-based information and resources to help you deepen your understanding of mental health and aging and earn continuing education credits at the same time!
-Visit us as www.mentalhealthandaging.com to join the movement to elevate mental health care for older adults.© 2023 Psychology of Aging with Dr. Regina Koepp Ciencia Ciencias Biológicas Educación Hygiene & Healthy Living Psicología Psicología y Salud Mental
+Visit us as www.mentalhealthandaging.com to join the movement to elevate mental health care for older adults.© 2023 Psychology of Aging with Dr. Regina Koepp Ciencia Ciencias Biológicas Educación Higiene y Vida Saludable Psicología Psicología y Salud Mental

 Episodios

-Click here to see show notes
+Click here to link to show notes and resources

 Have a topic idea?
 Send us a text.